rackerlabs/support-how-to/content/dedicated-hosting/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 ^ VPX - Product in early access soon to be limited access

 ^^ MPX - Product not launched, only supportability planned at this stage.

+The following table shows which global load balancer features are supported in F5 LTM, Brocade ADX, NetScaler VPX, and NetScaler MPX load balancers:

 ### Global load balancer

 || Feature | F5 GTM |  ADX GSLB | NetScaler VPX | NetScaler MPX|